 As the saying goes, family comes first, and who better for mom-to-be to spend this celebratory day with than their closest family members.

-If you are hosting a baby shower and are not sure who to invite, you might want to think about sending invitations to the following relatives of the mom-to-be:
+When I have had the honor of hosting a baby shower and wasn’t sure who to invite, I immediately thought about sending invitations to the following relatives of the mom-to-be:

 Of course this list is not exhaustive, so if you are hosting and inviting guests on behalf of mom-to-be, it’s a good idea to check with them which family members and friends (see below) that they’d like in attendance.